5 Tips for Stacking Pallets Properly

 When pallet stacking involves fairly heavy items, be sure to understand the exact weight limitation of the pallet jack or forklift.
 Exceeding the maximum weight limit is a serious safety concern, because it can fatally crush workers nearby should it topple over.

 If there are various weights of pallets or other items being used, put the heaviest item on the bottom of the stack.
 This includes the goods on the pallets.
 Putting the heaviest items on the bottom layer will create a stable base with a lower center of gravity.
+If hauling double stacked pallets, ensure that the load doesn’t exceed the manufacturer’s maximum weight requirements.

 According to OSHA pallet stacking safety, avoiding overloading when stacking pallets also involves making sure not to overload the equipment by understanding the maximum weight rated capacities of the equipment.
 Before a pallet is even stacked, an overloaded forklift can cause an accident if it causes the pallets or forklift to topple over.